kyiv-public-transsport

 Kyiv Public Transport

-So, Kyiv subway consists of three working lines – red, green and blue, 52 stations with 3 interchange nodes.
+Kyiv metro consists of three working lines – red, green and blue, 52 stations with 3 interchange nodes.
 They are:

 1. «Majdan Nezalezhnosti»-«Kreshhatyk»;